 TSH is the hormone released in the brain in response to low levels of thyroid hormones T3 & T4: its job is to stimulate the thyroid to release more thyroid hormones, so TSH levels elevate when thyroid hormones are low and decrease as thyroid hormones rise.
 Unfortunately, the upper level for most labs is too high (usually 4.12mIU/L).
-Even though the National Academy of Clinical Biochemistry in 2005 recommended the upper limit of TSH to be lowered to 2.5mIU/L, this news hasn’t it made it into orthodox medical practice, resulting in many people being told that their thyroid looks fine.
-Obviously this in turn creates a situation where further investigations are made later rather than sooner.
+Even though the National Academy of Clinical Biochemistry in 2005 recommended the upper limit of TSH to be lowered to 2.5mIU/L, this news hasn’t it made it into orthodox medical practice, resulting in many people being told that their thyroid looks fine when in fact it may be > 4 mlU/L. Obviously this in turn creates a situation where further investigations are made later rather than sooner.

 Thyroid stimulating hormone is released by the pituitary gland in the brain and stimulates the thyroid gland to release thyroid hormones, primarily T4 and T3.
 It makes sense to check that the thyroid is being sent its message to produce hormones.

 Thyroxine (T4) is the main thyroid hormone released and converts to the active form triiodothyronine (T3).
 Inadequate amounts of T4 are suggestive of iodine deficiency.
-The ratio between T4 and T3 partly reveals what the thyroid is doing.
+The ratio between T4 and T3 provides clues as to what the thyroid is doing.